AccuWeather: Rain and Drizzle Overnight

-PHILADELPHIA (WPVI) -- A sunny, cold start is giving way to a mainly cloudy, chilly afternoon today with a high of just 51.
-Some rain and drizzle arrives in northern areas like the Lehigh Valley later this afternoon.
+PHILADELPHIA (WPVI) -- A sunny, cold start is gave way to a mainly cloudy, chilly afternoon today with a high of just 53.
+That's 12 degrees below average.
+Some light rain pushed in from the west late this afternoon with some snow showers in the Poconos.

 TONIGHT: Clouds remain thick.
 Light rain and drizzle drifts south through the entire region overnight.
+Rainfall totals will vary across the region overnight.
+Only 1/10" to 2/10" for southern locations, with up to 1/2" in northern locations like the Lehigh Valley where the focus of warm advection will be.
+In the Pocono,s it will be just cold enough for 1" to 3" of spring snow before a transition to some rain.
 The low is not as cold: 45.

 RELATED: Severe weather advisories, watches and warnings from the National Weather Service